 Only the custodial parent or legal guardian of a child will be permitted to authorize who can sign out the child.
 Please note that we cannot refuse to release a child to his/her parent or their legal guardian without appropriate legal documentation that includes, but is not limited to, a court order.
 This legal documentation must be provided immediately to Maria A. Leiva, Community Program Manager at email@example.com.

 How does Procare Connect work?

-A four-digit pin number will be emailed to the email address provided at the time of registration.
+All parents will be required to create an account on Procare (formerly known as Kinderlime).
+If you have previously created an account with either platform, you will not need to create a new account.
+Please be sure to log into your previous account to access your child’s profile.
+For those creating a new account, a four-digit pin number will be emailed to the email address provided at the time of registration.
 The same pin number will be used for all the registered children in your household.
 Please remember your pin number, as we will not have a list of the pin numbers available.
 If you have lost or have not received your four-digit pin, you will need to email firstname.lastname@example.org.